mgsosna/mattsosna.com/_posts/careers/2020-10-14-DS-transition-2.md

 summary: The skills needed to succeed in data science
 image: ""
 ---
-In [the last post]({{ site.baseurl }}/DS-transition-1), we defined data science as being about 1) deriving insights from data and 2) communicating those insights to others.
-Despite the huge diversity in how these key features are expressed in actual data scientist roles, there is a core skill set that will serve you well no matter where you go.
+In [the last post]({{ site.baseurl }}/DS-transition-1), we defined the key elements of data science as 1) deriving insights from data and 2) communicating those insights to others.
+Despite the huge diversity in how these elements are expressed in actual data scientist roles, there is a core skill set that will serve you well no matter where you go.
 This post will outline the _**technical**_, _**business**_, and _**personal**_ skills needed to be successful as a data scientist.

 ## Table of contents
 * [**Technical skills:** knowing _**how**_ to do it](#technical-skills-knowing-how-to-do-it)